Proxmox VE

 Cluster Configuration

-- Minimum 3 nodes recommended for high availability
+- Minimum 3 nodes recommended for quorum and high availability

 4. Virtual Machine Creation and Configuration